Traffic sign

 Traffic signs or road signs are signs erected at the side of or above roads to give instructions or provide information to road users.
 The earliest signs were simple wooden or stone milestones.
 Later, signs with directional arms were introduced, for example the fingerposts in the United Kingdom and their wooden counterparts in Saxony.

 With traffic volumes increasing since the 1930s, many countries have adopted pictorial signs or otherwise simplified and standardized their signs to overcome language barriers, and enhance traffic safety.
 Such pictorial signs use symbols (often silhouettes) in place of words and are usually based on international protocols.
 Such signs were first developed in Europe, and have been adopted by most countries to varying degrees.

 International conventions

-International conventions such as Vienna Convention on Road Signs and Signals have helped to achieve a degree of uniformity in Traffic signing in various countries.
+International conventions such as the Vienna Conventions on Road Signs and Signals and Road Traffic have helped to achieve a degree of uniformity in traffic signing in various countries.
 Countries have also unilaterally (to some extent) followed other countries in order to avoid confusion.